-The Partnership for the Future of Medicare includes an Advisory Board comprised of four bi-partisan, highly regarded health policy and health economics experts who previously served in both the Legislative and Executive branches of government.
+The Partnership for the Future of Medicare includes an Advisory Board comprised of six bi-partisan, highly regarded health policy and health economics experts who previously served in both the Legislative and Executive branches of government.
 Their perspectives differ but they have all coalesced around the need to reform the current state of Medicare and propose innovative solutions to ensure its long-term fiscal sustainability.

 DOUG HOLTZ-EAKIN, Ph.D., Co-Chair

 Douglas Holtz-Eakin is president of the American Action Forum, former director of the Congressional Budget Office and former chief economist of the Council of Economic Advisers.
 He has a distinguished record as an academic, strategist and policy advisor, including his recent role as a commissioner on the congressionally chartered Financial Crisis Inquiry Commission.
 In 2007-2008 he was director of Domestic and Economic Policy for Sen. John McCain's presidential campaign.
 Previously, Dr. Holtz-Eakin was president of DHE Consulting, an economic and policy consulting firm providing insight and research to a broad cross-section of clients.
 Dr. Holtz-Eakin has held positions in several Washington-based think tanks.
-He was senior fellow at the Peter G. Peterson Institute for International Economics (2007-2008), and the director of the Maurice R. Greenberg Center for Geoeconomic Studies and the Paul A. Volcker Chair in International Economics at the Council on Foreign Relations (2006).
+He was senior fellow at the Peter G. Peterson Institute for International Economics, and the director of the Maurice R. Greenberg Center for Geoeconomic Studies and the Paul A. Volcker Chair in International Economics at the Council on Foreign Relations.
 He has also been a visiting fellow at the American Enterprise Institute, Heritage Foundation and American Family Business Foundation.
 Dr. Holtz-Eakin serves on the Tax Foundation Board of Directors.

 KEN THORPE, Ph.D., Co-Chair

-Dr. Kenneth Thorpe is the Robert W. Woodruff professor and chair of the Department of Health Policy and Management in the Rollins School of Public Health at Emory University.
-He is a former professor of health policy and administration at the University of North Carolina at Chapel Hill, Harvard, Columbia and Tulane Universities; and former deputy assistant secretary at the U.S. Department of Health and Human Services from 1993 to 1995.
+Dr. Kenneth Thorpe is the Robert W. Woodruff Professor and Chair of the Department of Health Policy and Management in the Rollins School of Public Health at Emory University.
+He is a former professor of health policy and administration at the University of North Carolina at Chapel Hill, Harvard, Columbia and Tulane Universities; and former deputy assistant secretary at the U.S. Department of Health and Human Services (HHS) from 1993 to 1995.
 In this capacity, he coordinated all financial estimates and program impacts of President Clinton’s health care reform proposals for the White House.

-Lanhee J. Chen, Ph.D.
+LANHEE J. CHEN, Ph.D.

 A veteran of several high-profile political campaigns, Dr. Chen has also served in government, the private sector, and academia.
-Before coming to Hoover, Chen was the policy director for the Romney-Ryan presidential campaign, as well as Romney’s chief policy adviser, a senior strategist on the campaign, and the person responsible for developing the campaign’s domestic and foreign policy.
+Before coming to Stanford, he was the policy director for the Romney-Ryan presidential campaign, as well as Governor Romney’s chief policy adviser, a senior strategist on the campaign, and the person responsible for developing the campaign’s domestic and foreign policy.
 In 2012, he was named one of POLITICO’s “50 Politicos to Watch.”
 Dr. Chen also served in the Bush administration as a senior official at HHS.

 KAVITA PATEL, M.D.

 Kavita Patel is a health policy specialist and board-certified physician whose expertise centers on issues such as delivery system reform, access, coverage and quality.
 Dr. Patel is a fellow and managing director of delivery system reform and clinical transformation at the Brookings Institution’s Engelberg Center for Health Care Reform, where she leads research on delivery system reform, health care financing, physician payment reform, and health care workforce development.